-The Breakthrough Golf Technology (BGT) Stability is the putter shaft that changed, well… everything about the putter shafts.
+The Breakthrough Golf Technology (BGT) Stability Tour is the second generation of the putter shaft that changed, well… everything about putter shafts.

-Nothing looks cooler in a Lie Angle Balanced putter than the KBS Tour putter shaft.
-Both Brushed Chrome (we call it Silver) and Brushed Black PVD (we call it Black) look so incredibly sexy, and neither will cost you a dime.
+The CT-Tour in both Brushed Silver and Brushed Black look incredibly sexy, and neither will cost you a dime.
 So if cost is a concern, you should only feel good about choosing this shaft.

-Last, but not least, you should know that we tip these KBS Tour putter shafts more than most companies to bring some added stability to our putters.
+Last, but not least, you should know that we tip these putter shafts more than most companies to add even more stability.
 And they still feel fantastic.

 Upgrade putter shafts aren’t just for short-putter people anymore.
 BGT has changed the game with a Stability Tour Long putter shaft to bring radical stability to ArmLock and Broomstick putters.